sebastian989/SwiftModelMapper/README.md

-# ParceSwift
+# SwiftModelMapper

 ## Usage

-ParceSwift is a delightful library for iOS specifically Swift.
+SwiftModelMapper is a delightful library for iOS specifically Swift.
 It's built with high quality standards to parse dictionaries to models quickly and safely.

-Choose ParceSwift for your next project, or migrate over your existing projects, we guarantee you'll be happy you did!
+Choose SwiftModelMapper for your next project, or migrate over your existing projects, we guarantee you'll be happy you did!

 ## How To Get Started

-* Download ParceSwift and try out the included iPhone Demo
+* Download SwiftModelMapper and try out the included iPhone Demo

 ## Installation